Code-Institute-Submissions/the_book_nook/README.md

 ### Known Bugs
 - The pages something links to http instead of https making site insecure.
-- Footer is not sticking to bottom at all pages.
 - The hero-image is distorted on iPhone 12.

 # Deployment